DavidSlr/portfolio/index.md

 <div class="portfolio-list">

 <p>These are some of the projects I worked on during my career.
-The bottom three items are projects from my time as an IxD student which are fun to look back on.</p>
+The bottom three items are some less serious projects from my time as an IxD student.</p>

 {% assign portfolio = site.portfolio  | sort: 'date' | reverse %}
 {% for item in portfolio %}